The Troubling Reality of Backyard Dog Breeders

 So, where are Australians getting their puppies from?

-Ideally, an ethical breeder, such as US, Murray River Puppies Pty Ltd.
+Ideally, an ethical breeder, such as Murray River Puppies Pty Ltd.

-With 27 years of experience, we are family-owned commercial dog breeders dedicated to the health and well-being of every single dog and puppy in our care.
-Registered under the Victorian Government approved to breed
+-With 27 years of experience, dedication to the health and well-being of every single dog and puppy in our care.

-Since the pandemic pet boom, Australia (like many countries) is facing a huge problem when it comes to irresponsible breeders selling puppies purely for profit through backyard breeding facilities and puppy mills.
+Since the pandemic pet boom, Australia (like many countries) is facing a huge problem when it comes to irresponsible unregulated backyard breeders selling puppies purely for profit from backyard breeding facilities and puppy mills.
 Of the 450,000 puppies sold in Australia each year, it’s estimated that only 10% come from reputable breeders, leading to a host of animal welfare issues.

 This should be cause for alarm for dog lovers everywhere!

 Hearing how many puppies are purchased annually, it leads many people to wonder:

 Are backyard breeders really such a big issue?

 Sadly, the answer is YES.

 Those with a dog’s best interests at heart will always do what is right for their puppies.
 For breeders in Victoria, Australia, this includes being regulated by government bodies and following strict compliance measures.